EstherPlomp/TOPS-OC2-data/_sources/lesson5.md

 This can be summarized in the following image.

 ![Linear workflow focussed on publications](https://github.com/learnopenscience/TOPS-OC2-data/blob/adb7137694dde403ca54c7b8f755e79dd60fe8d8/assets/Figure5.1.png "Figure 5.1 Linear workflow model")
-[comment]: <> This image is not rendering in the Jupyter notebook, however it renders in the Github, there appears to be a mismatch between this rendering we can't figure out

 ![Linear workflow focussed on publications](assets/Figure5.1.png "Figure 5.1 Linear workflow model")

+*[comment]: Images 5.1. and 5.3 are not rendering in the notebook, but these render in Github*

 Figure 5.1: Linear workflow model